vectordotdev/vector/SECURITY.md

 ### Runtime Isolation

-All builds run in an isolated sandboxes that are destroyed after each use.
+All builds run in an isolated sandbox that is destroyed after each use.

 ### Asset Encryption